jhpyle/docassemble/_docs/objects.md

   where, for example, two developers both use `'prefs'` as the key for a common data store, and there are conflicts between the way that the objects are used.
+* `'session'` - The prefix will be based on a combination of the interview name (e.g., `docassemble.demo:data/questions/questions.yml`) and the session ID.
+  By default, the objects will be encrypted.
+In this mode, the objects will be specific to the session, meaning that if the user presses the back button, the value of the objects will be preserved.
+However, if the user restarts the session, the session ID will change, so the saved objects will be unavailable.
 * `'global'` - Effectively, this means there is no prefix.
 From any interview on your server, regardless of who the user is, calling `mystore.get('fruit')` will retrieve the same object.